NVIDIA/aistore/docs/metrics.md

 > For general information on AIS metrics, see [Statistics, Collected Metrics, Visualization](/docs/metrics.md).

 > AIStore includes `aisloader` - a powerful tool that we use to simulate a variety of AI workloads.
-For numerous command-line options and usage examples, please see [Load Generator](/docs/aisloader.md) and [How To Benchmark AIStore](/docs/howto_benchmark.md).
-Or, just run the tool and see its online help.
-Note as well that `aisloader` is fully StatsD-enabled.
+For numerous command-line options and usage examples, please see [`aisloader`](/docs/aisloader.md) and [How To Benchmark AIStore](/docs/howto_benchmark.md).

+> Or, just run `make aisloader; aisloader` and see its detailed online help.
+Note as well that `aisloader` is fully StatsD-enabled and supports detailed protocol-level tracing with runtime on and off switching.

 ## Table of Contents
 - [StatsD and Prometheus](#statsd-and-prometheus)